Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Direct Approximate Mixed-Integer Model Predictive Control via Imitation Learning

-On the other hand, the SoC of the ESS is the only state variable.
-However, due to the presence of the generator switching costs~\eqref{eq:cost_generator}, the input constraint~\eqref{eq:input_constraints_fg_2}, and the influence of exogenous disturbances, the number of parameters required to characterize the parametric EMPC policy $\pimpc$ amounts to $1 +\Nfg+2T$.
-This high dimensionality makes the conventional approximate MPC with grid-based sampling~\citep{chen2018approximating, hertneck2018learning} computationally infeasible, particularly for long prediction horizons or systems with many fuel generators.
-Consequently, sampling state-input data from \textit{closed-loop} trajectories provides a more scalable alternative~\citep{drgovna2018approximate, karg2018deep}, which falls within the broader class of IL-based approximate MPC methods~\citep{pfrommer2024sample}.
+\qt{On the other hand, due to the presence of the generator switching costs~\eqref{eq:cost_generator}, the input constraint~\eqref{eq:input_constraints_fg_2}, the exogenous disturbances, and the price profile, the number of parameters required to characterize the parametric EMPC policy $\pimpc$ amounts to $1+\Nfg+4T$.} This high dimensionality makes the conventional approximate MPC with grid-based sampling~\citep{chen2018approximating, hertneck2018learning} computationally infeasible, particularly for long prediction horizons or systems with an increased number of fuel generators.
+Consequently, sampling state-input data from \textit{closed-loop} trajectories provides a more scalable alternative~\citep{drgovna2018approximate, karg2018deep}, which falls within the broader class of IL-based approximate MPC methods~\qt{\citep{pfrommer2024sample, pozzi2025imitation}}.